 In 2018, the four senior-most judges of the Supreme Court, apart from the Chief Justice, convened an unprecedented press conference – a first in the history of the Supreme Court.
 Some believe that CJI Deepak Misra’s assignment of the highly controversial case surrounding the death of Judge Loya to J. Mishra pushed these four judges into making public their concerns about the lack of transparency in the Supreme Court.
 Others charged that past CJIs’ preferred assigning politically sensitive cases to Justice Mishra’s docket, overlooking other senior judges.

 These controversies aside, as a judge of the Supreme Court, J. Mishra authored 132 judgments, higher than the average of the current sitting judges: 90.
 The majority of his judgments are around property law, although his judgments in civil, criminal, and constitutional matters were also significant and sometimes controversial.
 Most recently, he was part of the three-judge bench that took suo moto cognizance, and ultimately convicted Prashant Bhushan, of criminal contempt for his tweets.
 Some caution that this judgment could have a chilling effect on free speech.

-After J. Banumathi’s retirement on 19 July, J. Mishra is the second justice to retire in the Court’s monsoon season.
+After Banumathi J. retired on July 19th, Mishra J. is the second justice to retire in the Court’s monsoon season.
 As we wrote earlier, the appointment of new judges to the Supreme Court is likely to either take place in November 2020 or in early 2021.
-In the wake of both J. Banumathi and J. Mishra’s retirements, who will be elevated in their place and when?
+In the wake of both JJ.
+Banumathi and Mishra’s retirements, who will be elevated in their place and when?